-A treaty with Swiss Re which provides quota share cover on an original terms basis under all non-property linked permanent health policies issued prior to 1 January 1997.
-The quota share reinsured is 90% for with-profits health business and 75% for non-profit health business.
+This treaty provides quota share cover on an original terms basis under all non-property linked permanent health policies issued prior to 1 January 1997.
+The quota share reassured is 90% for with profits business and 75% for non-profit business, after allowing for any other reinsurance arrangements.
+This reinsurance contract has a value of £8.5m on the balance sheet.